 When I started this blog, I put up a blog post on my favorite books, and since I’m a voracious reader, my list has greatly expanded since then.
 If you’re looking for some great reads, here are my current book suggestions to inspire you to travel far-off lands:

-A story about following your dreams, this is one of the most read books in recent history.
+A story about following your dreams, this is one of the most-read books in recent history.
 The story follows a young shepherd boy from Spain to Egypt as he follows his heart, goes with the flow, and learns to love and the meaning of life.
 The book is filled with wonderful and inspirational quotes, like my favorite: “If you can concentrate always on the present, you’ll be a happy man… Life will be a party for you, a grand festival, because life is the moment we’re living right now.”
-I’ve read this book multiple times.
-A book about following your dreams is a great book for dreamer… and we travelers certainly are dreamers.
+I’ve read it multiple times.
+A book about following your dreams is a great book for a dreamer… and we travelers certainly are dreamers.

 This book is written by travel blogger Torre DeRoche, and while I normally don’t like “chick travel love” stories, I couldn’t put this down.
 It’s a beautifully written book about overcoming her fear of the ocean to sail across the Pacific with her boyfriend.
 The way she describes the scenery, the people, and her experience makes me want to follow in her footsteps.
 It’s the best travel book I’ve read all year.